RULES AND REGULATIONS

 All regulations now or hereafter in effect for customers inside the District, except where modified by contract, will apply to customers outside the District.

-The District shall implement a variable base rate for customers outside of the district, to be recalculated annually on November 1st.
-The variable base rate charges will be based on the assessed value that the District currently receives from property taxes of homes within the taxing District.
+To compensate for the District’s inability to assess property taxes on premises located outside the District, the District shall implement a variable base rate for customers outside of the District, to be recalculated annually on November 1st.
+The variable base rate charges will be based on the assessed value of the property served in the same way property taxes are assessed on properties located within the District.

-No employee of the District is authorized to suspend any of these rules and regulations, except in cases of emergency involving loss of life or property or which would place the water system operation in jeopardy.
+No employee of the District is authorized to suspend any of these Rules and Regulations, except in cases of emergency posing an immediate threat of loss or property or which would jeopardize the safety or security of the District’s water system.

 All complaints, special requests for service and all other matters upon which action by the Water District is requested or sought must be presented to the District in writing by the customer or the customer’s representative.